 Insurances: Insurance plans provide the protection to the policy holder and its dependents from life’s uncertainties or medical emergencies.

-Deductible Allowances: these are the benefits that allow some periodic deductions from an employee’s compensation after his or her enrollment
+Deductible Allowances: these are the benefits that allow some periodic deductions from an employee’s compensation after his or her enrollment.

 Other Benefits: There are some benefits in which the employee is eligible for without enrolling or claiming.
 Employee can view these benefits on their employee overview page.
 To get a detailed information about such benefits or its policies, the employees can use the link that appears against each benefit